pudeIko/piva/docs/source/viewers.rst

 .. note::
-    Any changes in the metadata will only be saved to the pickle file generated/updated by hitting the *save* button in the top-right.
+    Any changes in the metadata will only be saved to the pickle file generated/updated by hitting the *save* button in the top-righ.